Ada-Developers-Academy/core-unit-2/deployment/deployment.instructor.md

 # Instructor: Deployment

-## Why is there a "Platforms" section in the deployment lessno?
+## Why is there a "Platforms" section in the deployment lesson?

 - Heroku is a Platform as a Service
 - This is an introduction to other platforms students will likely use in Capstone